dillen-hub/llovvoll/README.md

 ### Talking about Personal Stuffs:

-- 🧑🏻‍💻 I'm currently working at BPO company as a full-stack developer
+- 🧑🏻‍💻 I'm currently working at IT contractor as a full-stack developer
 - 🌱 I’m currently learning C#, ASP.NET Core and of course JS improvements
 - ✨ Interested in full stack
 - 💁🏻‍♂️ Focus on writing clean, elegant, efficient code